Skip to main content

 • “While Knights of Honor may not boast cutting-edge visuals by today’s standards, its art style is timelessly charming.”

-• “The graphic presentation of the game is not really good when considering the high standard of graphics nowadays, and even compared to other games released in the same year, it is seen that the graphics could be called ugly.”
+• “The graphic presentation of the game is not really good taken into consideration the high standard of graphics nowadays and even compared to other games released in the same year (like Rise of Nations or The Settlers), its graphics can be called ugly.”

 • “The graphics are outdated, and the mechanics are outdated.”